irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.htlc.MsgCreateHTLCResponse"></a>

 ### MsgCreateHTLCResponse
-MsgCreateHTLCResponse defines the Msg/CreateHTLC response type.
+MsgCreateHTLCResponse defines the Msg/CreateHTLC response type